tsyne/tsyne/test-apps/calculator-advanced/README.md

 # Calculator Test Application

-This is a fully testable calculator application built with Jyne and tested with JyneTest.
+This is a fully testable calculator application built with Tsyne and tested with TsyneTest.

 ## Features